 Past research publications

-Notable past research publications by the Department include Datblygiad yr Iaith Gymraeg (Henry Lewis), Williams Pantycelyn (Saunders Lewis), Elfennau Gramadeg Cymraeg (Stephen J. Williams), Y Treigladau a'u Cystrawen (T. J. Morgan), Gaulish Personal Names (D. Ellis Evans), Morgan Llwyd y Llenor (Hugh Bevan), Gŵyl Gwalia: Yr Eisteddfod yn Oes Aur Victoria 1858–1868 (Hywel Teifi Edwards), Hir Oes i’r Iaith (Robert Owen Jones), Cerddi’r Ficer: Detholiad o Gerddi Rhys Prichard (Nesta Lloyd), Studies on Middle Welsh Literature (Brynley F. Roberts), http://dafyddapgwilym.net (Dafydd Johnston et. al.), Y Gymraeg a Phobl Ifanc (Heini Gruffudd).
+Notable past research publications by staff of the Department of Welsh include Datblygiad yr Iaith Gymraeg (Henry Lewis), Williams Pantycelyn (Saunders Lewis), Elfennau Gramadeg Cymraeg (Stephen J. Williams), Y Treigladau a'u Cystrawen (T. J. Morgan), Gaulish Personal Names (D. Ellis Evans), Morgan Llwyd y Llenor (Hugh Bevan), Gŵyl Gwalia: Yr Eisteddfod yn Oes Aur Victoria 1858–1868 (Hywel Teifi Edwards), Hir Oes i’r Iaith (Robert Owen Jones), Cerddi’r Ficer: Detholiad o Gerddi Rhys Prichard (Nesta Lloyd), Studies on Middle Welsh Literature (Brynley F. Roberts), http://dafyddapgwilym.net (Dafydd Johnston et. al.), Y Gymraeg a Phobl Ifanc (Heini Gruffudd).
 This, of course, is only a small selection, which does not include all the works of current staff.
-It is but a taste of the research tradition in the Welsh Department.
+It is but a taste of the research tradition in the Department of Welsh.
 There are currently many projects underway in the fields of linguistic planning, applied linguistics, the literature and culture of Wales, past and present, and creative writing.

 Two annual commemorative lectures are held, the Henry Lewis Memorial Lecture and the Hywel Teifi Edwards Memorial Lecture.
 The Department also holds regular series of research seminars.